-Improving data access with secondary indexes - Amazon DynamoDB
+Improving data access with secondary indexes in DynamoDB - Amazon DynamoDB

 Amazon DynamoDB provides fast access to items in a table by specifying primary key values.
 However, many applications might benefit from having one or more secondary (or alternate) keys available, to allow efficient access to data with attributes other than the primary key.
 To address this, you can create one or more secondary indexes on a table and issue Query or Scan requests against these indexes.